-- 63. There will be circumstances that are so severe that they require Welsh Ministers to take urgent action.
-While those circumstances are likely to be rare, section 21 provides the Welsh Ministers with the power to take such action by making an application to the magistrates court to urgently cancel an entire registration or, alternatively a place at, from or in relation to which a service is provided (but only if there is a risk to a person's life or physical or mental health or a risk of a person suffering from abuse or neglect). - 64.
+- 67. There will be circumstances that are so severe that they require Welsh Ministers to take urgent action.
+While those circumstances are likely to be rare, section 22 provides the Welsh Ministers with the power to take such action by making an application to the magistrates court to urgently cancel an entire registration or, alternatively a place at, from or in relation to which a service is provided (but only if there is a serious risk to a person's life or physical or mental health or a risk of a person suffering from abuse or neglect). - 68.
 Currently, a person seeking to carry on or manage an establishment or agency under the 2000 Act must submit a separate application in respect of each.
 In the event that the Welsh Ministers intended to cancel all of the service provision of one provider they would be required to make several applications to cancel each establishment or agency carried on by the same provider with separate supporting evidence having to be provided in respect of each application.
-It is anticipated that the current independent review being undertaken into Operation Jasmine will identify this as a significant compounding issue. - 65.
-The new system of registration will enable one application to be made to cancel the entirety of a provider's registration in circumstances where the grounds for cancellation are systemic and are relevant to each service and each place at, from or in relation to which a provider is registered. - 66.
-One of the aims of the new system of registration, and a consequence of it, is that an application to cancel the entirety of a provider's registration would not completely fail in circumstances where the criteria in section 21(2) was not met in respect of each place at, from, or in relation to which each service was being provided.
+The independent review undertaken into Operation Jasmine identified this as a compounding issue. - 69.
+The new system of registration will enable one application to be made to cancel the entirety of a provider's registration in circumstances where the grounds for cancellation are systemic and are relevant to each service and each place at, from or in relation to which a provider is registered. - 70.
+One of the aims of the new system of registration, and a consequence of it, is that an application to cancel the entirety of a provider's registration would not completely fail in circumstances where the criteria in section 22(2) was not met in respect of each place at, from, or in relation to which each service was being provided.
 For example, the Welsh Ministers might apply to cancel the registration of a provider who provides a care home service at three places.
-The Court may be satisfied that the criteria in section 21(2) are met in respect of two of those places but not the remaining place.
-Section 21 provides the Court with the power to vary the registration of the provider by removing two of the places at which the care home service was being provided whilst maintaining the registration of the care home service in respect of the remaining place as opposed to refusing the entirety of the Welsh Ministers application.
+The Court may be satisfied that the criteria in section 22(2) are met in respect of two of those places but not the remaining place.
+Section 22 provides the Court with the power to vary the registration of the provider by removing two of the places at which the care home service was being provided whilst maintaining the registration of the care home service in respect of the remaining place as opposed to refusing the entirety of the Welsh Ministers application.

-67. The improvement notice procedure in sections 14 and 15 does not apply to urgent applications (see section 13(3)).
+The improvement notice procedure in sections 15 and 16 do not apply to urgent applications (see section 14(4)).

-Urgent variation of registration: other conditions (Section 23)
+Urgent variation of registration: other conditions (Section 24)